ljonesdesign/coding-intro/README.md

 Our first steps with coding were issuing simple commands in our terminal when we logged into the OPAL server, like ```ls```, ```cd```,```mkdir```,```rm```.

-## Client Side Scripting
+## Client Side Scripting Demo
 Client side scripting means that code is run on the client`s computer.
-JavaScript is a client scripting language that runs in a browser (which uses the computer memory and processor).
-All you have to do to begin coding in JavaScript is to put  valid javascipt between open and closing scripts tags:
+JavaScript is a client scripting language that runs in a browser (which uses the client's computer memory and processor).

-# Create a minimum HTML document:
+## Create a minimum HTML document:
+Use your editor to create this for you, or you can copy and paste this code:

 ```
 <!DOCTYPE html>